toddhorner/AFT/states/NE.md

 **NO**

+2. From personal communication with the NE chapter of the APA:
+    >The Nebraska Department of Economic Development provides Planning Grants, which cover Comprehensive Plans, but the county must meet all Low- to Moderate Income requirements which is difficult.
+There is no state agency that directly writes plans.

-1. No state agency or program provides grants or technical assistance to support the development of local comprehensive plans or farmland protection plans.
+2. Outside the parameters stated above, no state agency or program provides grants or technical assistance to support the development of local comprehensive plans or farmland protection plans.

 #### State tracking of local plans

 **NO**

 1. No state agency has the capacity or a mission to track local comprehensive plans.
+Confirmed with NE APA chapter.

 #### State planning goals related to compact development/smart growth

 **NO**

 1. No state law or planning document sets forth smart growth goals.
+Confirmed with NE APA chapter.

 ---